 Like many European capitals, there are many things to see and do in Brussels that wouldn't possibly fit in just one day.
-But if this is your first time visiting and you are short on time, or maybe you are on a day trip to Brussels from Antwerp - or other nearby cities - and only have one day in Brussels, this is the itinerary for you.
+But if this is your first time visiting and you are short on time, or maybe you are on a day trip to Brussels from Antwerp - or other nearby cities, - and only have 24 hours in Brussels, this is the itinerary for you.

 Whether you arrive by plane or train, most likely you will end up at Brussels-Midi train station - which leaves you near the city center, a great starting point.
 Settle down in your hotel first if you are planning to stay overnight, if not, then let's begin our day.

 9 Things to do in one day in Brussels

 First stop, Manneken Pis.
 Upon exploring the intricate streets, I ended up in front of the petit statue.
 I wasn’t sure what was going on at first, seeing a large crowd of what I could have only guessed were tourists, frantically taking pictures pointing at the same direction.
 After taking shade under one of the bakeries, I finally noticed little Julien aka Petit Julien aka Mennen Pis.
 I found the most exciting part of the statue was the outfit.
 With an array of clothes designed just for him, you may find it entertaining - what will he be wearing when you visit?
 If you love Manneken Pis, you may also enjoy Jeanneke Pis and Zinneke Pis (a girl peeing, and a dog peeing) - commissioned after the popularity of a boy peeing.
 Now that we are done with the "Most disappointing tourist attractions in the world," let's move on to more exciting things!